The Mayfield is currently undergoing a huge regeneration project, and the plans include a brand new park for the city.

 The £1.4 billion scheme is set to bring to life the derelict Mayfield site, with 14 acres of space for Mancunians to enjoy.

-The area will be completely transformed and will include the city’s first park in over 100 years.
+The area will be completely transformed and will include the city’s first park in over 100 years – which is now confirmed to be under construction.
 The 6.5-acre park will surround the banks of the River Medlock and feature parkland and gardens with trees and shrubbery, as well as walkways for the public to use.
 The park will also feature space for everyone to use, including play areas, space for sports, an urban square, floodable meadows and quiet spaces for those who want a break from the city.

 The development of the space, currently home to Mayfield depot, will transform it into a vibrant new neighbourhood – ideally located by Piccadilly station for young professionals and people visiting the city.